Astor63/TPS-Mods/Work In Progress/Custom Gears/Custom Items/ReadMe.md

 ## Items Improvement:

+- ### Grenades Improvement:

+  - ***Kiss Of Death* Enhanced:** Double the grenade damages and triple the fuse time.

 - ### Shields Improvement:

+  - ***Black Hole* On Steroids:** Now, the singularity effect is very useful for drawing in enemies for a second wind, and can often kill common enemies in a single blast.

- - __*Booster Shields* Auto Pick-Up:__ Automatically pick-up, however, to balance the auto pick-up advantage, the restoration value is reduced from ±20%.
+  - ***Booster Shields* Auto Pick-Up:** Automatically pick-up, however, to balance the auto pick-up advantage, the restoration value is reduced from ±20%.

+  - ***Moxxi's Slammer* "Drink" Auto Pick-Up:** Automatically pick-up simply by walking on it.

+ - ***SuperNova* Improved:** A lowered capacity coupled with a faster recharge makes the SuperNova really devastating when exploding (more often) in a huge and powerful Incendiary Nova blast.

+  - ***Whiskey Tango Foxtrot* Tweak:** Double the *IED (Improvised Explosive Device) boosters* dropped to increase the *Whiskey Tango Foxtrot* offensive capability.

 * * * * *